morloc-project/morloc/README.md

 The above script samples numbers from a normal distribution where all paramters are in turn sampled from random distributions.

+This example introduces several new things.

-First of all, I switched to a new language, R. Also I wrote a bit of R source code, the `is.positive` function.
+First of all, I switched to a new language, R. Also I wrote a bit of R source code (see the `is.positive` function).
 This code will be passed verbatim to the `call.R` executable.

 A very important part of any non-trivial pipeline is data validation.
-This is handled by modifiers added in the `@check` section.
+This is handled in LOC by entries in the `@check` section.
 Above I attach a function to the normal sampler that checks whether the standard deviation (which is drawn N(2,1) distribution) is positive.
 If it isn't, no output is printed.
-The checks are limited to accessing the inputs of their parents.
+The checks not are limited to accessing the inputs of their parents.
 Rather, they are free manifolds that can query any manifolds in the program with the sole restriction that they return a boolean.

 I have also added a cache system, specifying that the outputs of all `rnorm` and `rbinom` manifolds are stored in memory.
 I only really need a cache on